Cardio isn’t much fun.

 - Floor stand not included

-7 - Rowing Machine - Waterrower Rowing machine Ash
+7 - Rowing Machines - Waterrower Rowing machine Ash

 Hardly any machines can give you so challenging cardio and resistance training as indoor rowers.